AndreBtt/Computsal-API/api/components/match/README.md

 # Next Matches

-## Get all next matches
+## Get next matches

 * HTTP Request : ```GET http://api.com/nextMatches```
-* Return a list object in json format as follow
+* If next matches are in group phase return a list object in json format as follow ordered by time
     ```
     [
         {